ministryofjustice/cloud-platform-infrastructure/terraform/global-resources/README.md

 Since resources in multiple accounts are managed here, multiple AWS providers are defined.
 You can see the list of providers in [main.tf](main.tf#L10-L29), as well as the names of the AWS profiles that must be configured for this to run properly.

+**You require DSD credentials in order to run a full plan**, you can still apply changes targeting resources.
+The reason is that in `dns.tf` we are touching DSD resources.

 ---

 ## Contents